flairNLP/flair/resources/docs/TUTORIAL_3_WORD_EMBEDDING.md

 embedding.embed(sentence)
 ```

-You can initialize the class by passing either the remote downloadable URL as well.
+You can initialize the class by passing the remote downloadable URL as well.

 ```python
 embedding = FastTextEmbeddings('/path/to/remote/downloadable/custom_fasttext_embeddings.bin', use_local=False)